Lyft's redesigned street concept could fix L.A. traffic

 But Lyft's design includes trees, protected bike lanes, a loading zone for ridesharing vehicles, three narrowed lanes for vehicles and lanes for autonomous buses.
 The concept also rewards buses with exclusive travel lanes.

-The design also features a widened sidewalk, landscaping and benches for people to sit on.
+The design features a widened sidewalk, landscaping and benches for people to sit on.
 It creates more welcoming spaces, so people are comfortable walking to and using public transportation.

 Related: Lyft changes gears to build its own self-driving tech